- Effective Date: October 1, 2014

 - Internal Billing Transactions Policy

 - Recording Cost Transfer Information in the AP Adjustment Form (requires HarvardKey login)

 - Cost Transfer Process

 - Cost Transfer Calculator

 - Cost Transfer Summary Flowchart (Accessible version)

 - Introduction to Cost Transfers Online Training

-1 90 days means 90 calendar days from the 15th of the month following the one in which the charge was originally transacted.
-For example, if the original charge posted on 1/1/16, 90 calendar days are counted from 2/15/16.
-Use the Cost Transfer calculator here to calculate 90 days.
-Note that the “original transaction date” in the General Ledger is determined according to the “Effective Date” in the Oracle Business Intelligence (OBI) Transaction Listing.
+- Note 1: 90 days means 90 calendar days starting with the 15th of the month following the one in which the charge was originally transacted.
+For example, if the original charge posted on 1/1/20, 90 calendar days are counted starting from 2/15/20 as the first day.
+Use the Cost Transfer Calculator to calculate 90 days.
+Note that the “original transaction date” in the General Ledger is determined according to the “Effective Date” in Harvard Analytics and Reporting Tool (HART).

 - Note 2: Be sure individuals have been classified appropriately and are being paid on appropriate object codes.
 Failure to classify individuals correctly jeopardize both Harvard and the individual from a legal and IRS perspective.
 In the event an appointment is misclassified (stipendee or employee).
 Contact your tub official for required steps.